abilandz/PH8124/Lecture_3/Lecture_3.md

 bbb
 cc
 ```
-In this way, you can instruct your own script to behave differently if certain options (flags) or arguments are passed to it.
-Since this is clearly a frequently used feature, the specialized built-in **Bash** command have been developed to ease the parsing and interpretation of positional parameters (see e.g. **getopts** ('get options') command).
+By using this functionality, you can instruct your own script to behave differently if certain options or arguments are passed to it.
+Since this is clearly a frequently used feature, the specialized built-in **Bash** command has been developed to ease the parsing and interpretation of positional parameters (see the documentation of advanced **getopts** ('get options') command).